vitaliy-martynyuk/sensor-reading-normalizer/README.md

 ## Notes

-`TempRawValue`, `VoltageRawValue`, `PercentRawValue`, and `NormalizedValue` are named type aliases used throughout function signatures to keep each sensor's native representation visible at the point of use.
+`TempRawValue`, `VoltageRawValue`, `PercentRawValue`, and `NormalizedValue` are named type aliases, kept in their own `types.h` rather than bundled into `io.h`, since they're domain vocabulary shared by `validate` and `session` — neither of which has any actual dependency on `io`'s functions.
+They're used throughout function signatures to keep each sensor's native representation visible at the point of use.
 The percent sensor's raw value is read as a plain `int` and validated against its real 0–255 range *before* being narrowed down to `PercentRawValue`